pxp888/passcodes/README.md

 When deleting an account the following errors are checked for:
 * __current password__ must be correct
 * __confirm password__ must match current password

+## Validation
+All python files were checked using the [Code Institute Python Linter](https://pep8ci.herokuapp.com/).

+All files passed the linter with no errors or warnings, except for __"E501 line too long"__ warnings.

+These warnings were addressed where possible, but some code lines are difficult to split.
+In these cases the lines were left as is.

 ### Limitations